 During 1994, AIDEA defeased \$23,840,000 of its tax-exempt Umbrella Bonds and its Taxable Umbrella Bonds, in order to improve its projected debt service coverage.
 None of the bonds chosen for the defeasance would have been eligible for refunding.
 None of the defeased bonds remain outstanding.
-AIDEA bonds are rated A2 by Moody's and A- by Standard & Poor's, excluding bonds that are credit enhanced.
-Standard and Poor's rates the bonds with a state moral obligation on a capital reserve fund as A.
+AIDEA bonds are rated A1 by Moody's (Moody's upgraded AIDEA's rating in December 2006) and A by Standard & Poor's (S&P upgraded AIDEA's rating in October 2005).
+All of AIDEA's outstanding Revolving Fund bonds are insured and have AAA ratings.

-AIDEA currently offers six programs as follows:
+AIDEA currently offers seven programs as follows: